 Coaches are responsible for motivating their team through rewards and positivity when work is being done well—but just because a goal is being achieved now does not mean that there isn’t room for improvement.
 As you see your team achieve more, ask yourself, what should we aim for next?
 Have the changes we have made so far been effective?
 There are always opportunities for better performance; as a leader, you get the privilege of guiding your team toward its next big success.

 In addition to these concepts, the most important quality coaches can have is eagerness to improve themselves.
-To learn more about these skills, identify your own coaching and management style, and practice important conversations, attend a public offering of Coaching!
-An Intense Workshop for Development Leaders.
+To learn more about these skills, identify your own coaching and management style, and practice important conversations, attend a public offering of Elevate: Coaching Essentials for Managers.